 - RuntimeException:

-and represents exceptions that occur due to programming errors or unexpected conditions at runtime.
+RuntimeExceptionis a subclass ofExceptionand represents exceptions that occur due to programming errors or unexpected conditions at runtime.
 Since they are unchecked exceptions, they do not need to be declared or caught explicitly.
-Examples includeNullPointerException
+Examples includeNullPointerExceptionandIllegalArgumentException.

 The exception hierarchy in Java helps classify and organize exceptions based on their nature and intended use.
 It provides a structured approach to handling different types of exceptions in a program, allowing developers to catch and handle specific exceptions or propagate them to higher levels for appropriate handling.